Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 > Bach, Jakob (2025): "Subgroup Discovery with Small and Alternative Feature Sets"

-is accepted at the conference [SIGMOD 2025](https://2025.sigmod.org/).
+is published in the proceedings of the conference [SIGMOD 2025](https://2025.sigmod.org/).
+You can find the paper [here]((https://doi.org/10.1145/3725358).
+You can find the corresponding complete experimental data (inputs as well as results) on [*RADAR4KIT*](https://doi.org/10.35097/nftgaf7w73hy2491).
 Use the tags `run-2025-01-21-SIGMOD-2025` and `evaluation-2025-03-23-SIGMOD-2025` for reproducing the experiments.

 > Bach, Jakob (2025): "Leveraging Constraints for User-Centric Feature Selection"